 - A material or substantial change in a child or parent’s circumstances;

 Material or substantial changes may also include the primary parent’s inability to continue properly caring for the child.
 These changes may arise due to substance abuse, physical or mental health issues, job loss and other concerns.
+A judge will often agree that changing custody orders will be in the best interest of the child under these circumstances.

 The courts do not take requests to modify custody lightly either.
 By that we mean if you’re asking the court to flip primary custody (and the right to designate primary residence) from the other parent to you, you better be prepared to provide clear and convincing evidence that a material or substantial change of the parties to the suit or the child has occurred.